pcboy/dailycrap/README.md

 	-t, --token-file=<s>      File containing your github token (https://github.com/settings/tokens) -r, --repository=<s>      The repository you are working on -o, --organization=<s>    Your organization name
-  -d, --day=<s>             The day you want to generate a report for (default is yesterday or last friday if monday) -e, --edit                send generated report to your $EDITOR
-	-h, --help                Show this message
+	-d, --day=<s>             Day you want to generate a report for (default is yesterday or last friday if monday) -e, --edit                send generated report to your $EDITOR -h, --help                Show this message

 $> dailycrap --token-file=.github_token --organization your_github_orgname --repository your_repo --edit